pln-fing-udelar/Mask-Align/README.md

 ### Adjust threshold and calculate exact match

 A threshold is used in the Mask-Align algorithm to decide which words are included in the alignment of the answers and which ones aren't.
-To calculate the optimal value for this treshold you can run the following script:
+To calculate the optimal value for this threshold you can run the following script:

 ```bash
 ./scripts/calculate-threshold-and-em/calculate_threshold.sh
 ```

-Also, if you wish to test the alignment of answers in the NewsQA dataset, you can run the following script to calculate the Exact Match measure over some anotated examples:
+Also, if you want to test the alignment of answers in the NewsQA dataset, run the following script to compute the Exact Match measure over some annotated examples:

 ```bash
 ./scripts/calculate-threshold-and-em/calculate_em.sh